Tim Civeja

-Tim Civeja (born 4 January 2002) is a footballer who plays as a central midfielder for club 1.
-FC Saarbrücken.
+Tim Civeja (born 4 January 2002) is a footballer who plays as a central midfielder for club Karlsruher SC.
 Born in Germany, he has most recently represented Albania at youth level.

 Club career

 Civeja played in his youth for TaF Glonntal, before joining the academy of FC Augsburg in 2015.
 He made his professional debut for Augsburg's senior team in the Bundesliga on 16 January 2021, coming on as a substitute in the 87th minute for Rani Khedira against Werder Bremen.
 The away match finished as a 2–0 loss.

 On 23 June 2022, Civeja joined FC Ingolstadt 04 on a season-long loan.

 On 4 July 2023, Civeja signed with 1.
 FC Saarbrücken.

+On 4 June 2026, Civeja moved to Karlsruher SC in 2.
+Bundesliga.

 International career

 Civeja has appeared for the Germany under-18 and under-19 national teams.

 In June 2023, Civeja made his debut for the Albania national under-21 football team.

 Personal life

 Civeja was born in Dachau, Bavaria, and is of Albanian descent.
 His father is from Berat and his mother is from Kuçovë.